 Blending the two approaches

 The best approach to prepare preschoolers for kindergarten has been an ongoing topic of discussion among educators and policymakers, both wanting to meet the academic needs of all children.
-Research has shown that children in academically geared programs must also have time for social engagement with peers through play, and developmentally based programs must provide time for all kids to nurture literacy skills in preparation for kindergarten.
+Research has shown that children with a lot of academics in preschool must also have time for social engagement with peers through play, and developmentally based programs must provide time for all kids to nurture literacy skills in preparation for kindergarten.

-Most preschools blend the philosophies.
-“There should be a good balance,” Laura Drake, a preschool teacher in Danville, Calif., says.
+Many preschools blend the philosophies so there’s a healthy dose of learning through play and academics in preschool (though academics does not always strictly mean direct instruction).
+“There should be a good balance,” Laura Drake, a preschool teacher in Danville, CA, says.
 “Pre-K can provide a unique opportunity to embrace a preschool learning environment that contains a kindergarten-readiness structure while remaining play-based and developmentally appropriate.”